KoralK5/KorCNN/README.md

 # KorCNN
-I make my own convolutional neural network using NumPy and an Indian tutorial
+I make my own convolutional neural network library using NumPy and an Indian tutorial (oh, also custom optimizers)